dhelonious/mastodon-snap/README.md

 Read the [backups guide](docs/backups.md) to learn how to export and restore your Mastodon server.

+## Themes

+Coming from ~~Twitter~~ X and wanting a familiar look?
+Then the included [Mastodon Bird UI](https://github.com/ronilaukkarinen/mastodon-bird-ui) and [Tangerine UI](https://github.com/nileane/TangerineUI-for-Mastodon) themes might be for you.
+While *Mastodon Bird UI* retains the separation between dark, light and high contrast variants, *Tangerine UI* automatically switches to a light or dark variant depending on what your browser requests.
+You can change the theme in *Preferences/Appearance*.

+> [!IMPORTANT]
+> If you have a severe visual impairment, an [accessible version of the Bird UI theme](https://github.com/ronilaukkarinen/mastodon-bird-ui#how-to-install-an-accessible-version-built-for-people-with-serious-vision-impairment) is included by default with an increased font size.
+This theme is indicated by the phrase ***High contrast++***, which contains ***two plus signs*** and is translated into your selected language.
+In addition, this theme is marked with the ♿ ***emoji representing a person in a wheelchair*** as the [International Symbol of Access](https://en.wikipedia.org/wiki/International_Symbol_of_Access).

+## Migration

+Refer to the [migration guide](docs/migration.md) to migrate an existing account or instance to your mastodon-server Snap.
+The guide also contains instructions on how to migrate away from it, should you wish to do so.

 ## Tuning

 You can tune services to fit your system by adapting the settings `system.cpu`, `system.ram` and `system.ssd`.
 On modern systems, the value of `system.ssd` can almost always be set to true and ignored.